This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 3. Rethink Wrapping Paper

 However, our fam is pretty used to this.
 I now save baggies and have a little set that work great.
 So far we've collected a discarded chunk of fabric with a pom pom bunting (actually an old shower curtain that I made part of into a curtain), two Euro (square) pillow cases that work awesome on larger toy options that were almost sent to the thrift shop that I didn't need, a baggie a duvet cover came in, and some little jute bags from past presents I've received.
 I also save a little jar of cool ribbons and cotton lace bits from my mom's sewing closet to add to the 'wrapping' and tie them shut.
 These baggies don't take up as much space as the gift bag/wrapping/tissue paper storage situations that we all know take up full linen closets in so many people's homes.
+Clean up is a simple fold (and maybe a wash) and you can stash it away for the next event.
+Choosing neutral options makes it easy for use to use them for any event!

 4. Alternatives to Single Use Plastics at Parties